-My insurance and InsureTech clients are on the move and need an attorney who can deliver novel approaches to the myriad issues they face.
-Whether my clients are engaged in an acquisition, entering a new line of business, or responding to the latest rules and regulations, I’m right there with them, offering solid counsel to support their business.
+My insurance company clients are on the move and need an attorney who can deliver novel approaches to the myriad issues they face.
+When insurance companies, InsureTech companies, and insurance related entities are engaged in an acquisition, entering a new line of business, or responding to the latest rules and regulations, I’m right there with them, offering solid counsel to support their business.

 Lauren Ybarra advises clients in the highly regulated insurance industry on a broad range of transactional and regulatory matters.
 She guides them through business expansion across state lines, the formation of new ventures, and corporate reorganizations.
 Lauren has significant experience managing statutory filings, including Form A (statements regarding acquisition of control), Form B (annual registration statements), and Form D (transactions subject to prior notice).
 Lauren counsels entities across the industry on compliance nationwide, regulatory investigations, enforcement actions, and other operational challenges.